Osman Kakay: Boavista

+FC Košice

+On 16 July 2025, it was announced that Kakay would be joining Slovak First Football League side FC Košice on a two-year contract.
+He made his debut for the club in a 3–1 loss against FK Železiarne Podbrezová, starting the game but being subbed off in the 71” minute for Adam Goljan.

 International career

 On 9 September 2018 Kakay made his international debut for Sierra Leone against Ethiopia in an Africa Cup of Nations qualifier.

 In December 2021, Kakay was named in the Sierra Leone squad for the upcoming 2021 Africa Cup of Nations as the nation prepared for their first appearance at the competition since 1996.
 Kakay played the full ninety minutes of his side's opening match as they held one of the pre-tournament favourites and holders Algeria to a goalless draw.